What Health Canada’s New Prebiotic Monograph Means for Your NHP

 No. The NNHPD prebiotic monograph covers eight specific ingredients.
 If your prebiotic ingredient is not among them, this monograph does not provide a licensing pathway for it, and you would need to pursue a Class III application with supporting clinical evidence.
 That said, for the ingredients it does cover, the monograph provides a clear and efficient route to market authorization.

-Not without careful attention to how those claims are presented.
-Health Canada’s prebiotic regulations treat these as distinct concepts assessed independently.
+Yes, in some cases, both claim types may be used, but not without careful attention to how those claims are presented.
 While eligible ingredients may qualify for both, the monograph specifically recommends keeping the two claim types separate on the label to avoid implying a connection between the effects.
+The monograph provides further guidance on how claims may be combined.
 Working with a regulatory expert during label development can help you navigate this correctly.

 It depends on your formula.
 For products using well-supported ingredients like Inulin, FOS, GOS, or XOS at the right dose ranges, the pathway is straightforward because the monograph is designed to streamline Class II applications.
 The complexity increases when combination products are involved or when claims cross into constipation relief territory, which carries additional requirements.
 With the right preparation, qualifying under this framework is entirely achievable.